Osovets offensive: The offensive

 The offensive began on 6 August with further penetrations by the 2nd Belorussian Front west of Bialystok.

 The approaches to Osowiec were heavily defended; the 1st Guards Assault Engineer Brigade was required to establish river crossings under fire.
 Units of the Front stormed and took the fortress, after a heavy air bombardment by Major-General Georgy Baydukov's 4th Assault Aviation Corps, on 14 August.
 Joseph Stalin's Order no. 166 for that day noted the capture of the fortress and congratulated the units and commanders involved.

-14 August is noted as the end of the offensive in official Soviet historiography, but in fact attempts continued to seize bridgeheads over the Narew throughout the remainder of August.
+14 August is noted as the end of the offensive in official Soviet historiography, but attempts continued to seize bridgeheads over the Narew throughout the remainder of August.
 The 49th Army, however, found that the German defences on the approaches to Lomza were difficult to overcome, sustaining many casualties (even losing a divisional commander, Major-General Yakimovich of the 343rd Rifle Division, in their attempt to force the defensive lines).

 Lomza itself was not taken until mid-September; there were intense battles along the Narew as Second Army was progressively reinforced and attempted to crush the bridgeheads.